apache/drill/_docs/developer-information/rest-api/010-rest-api-introduction.md

 Several examples in the document use the donuts.json file.
 To download this file, go to [Drill test resources](https://github.com/apache/drill/blob/master/exec/java-exec/src/test/resources) page, locate donuts.json in the list of files, and download it.
 When using cURL, use unicode \u0027 for the single quotation mark as shown in the Query example.

-This documentation presents HTTP methods in the same order as functions appear in the Web Console:
+This documentation presents HTTP methods in the same order as functions appear in the Web UI:

 [**Query**]({{site.baseurl}}/docs/rest-api-introduction/#query)